expander-dcn/expander-dcn.github.io/README.md

 For a data center network fabric, expander graphs offer several benefits:

-* **Throughput:** Expanders have higher throughput, meaning they can support more servers or higher throughput per server with the same equipment (switches and links), or the same throughput with less equipment.
-The amount of advantage depends on the scale, level of oversubscription, traffic matrix, and routing, but is often in the range of 25-100% higher throughput than a Clos network.
+* **Throughput:** Expanders support higher throughput per server or more servers with the same equipment (switches and links), or the same throughput with less equipment.
+The amount of advantage depends on many factors but is often in the range of 25-100% higher throughput than a Clos network.
 * **Resilience:** In a Clos network, loss of individual links or switches can result in disproportionately high throughput drop.
 In an expander, throughput degrades more gracefully -- roughly equal to the fraction of links failed.
 * **Path length:** Expanders have low shortest path length -- within a few percent of the best possible.
 In a 3-layer fat tree, most server-to-server paths have length 6; in a high quality expander (like a uniform random graph) most paths will be of length 4 or 5, with a maximum of 6.
 * **Flexible construction:** Most structured topologies have specific design parameters involving $$d$$, $$n$$, and the number of servers.
-Randomized constructions of expanders offer particular flexibility, working with any number of servers or switches, any degree, and switches of heterogeneous degree.
-They can also be expanded after construction with edge-swapping.
+Randomized constructions of expanders offer particular flexibility, working with any number of servers or switches, any degree, and switches of heterogeneous degree and line speed.
+They can also be expanded after construction with link swaps.

 ### Why It Works